miguelzeph/django-news/README.md

 ## Configuration

+Before running the application, set up the configuration file:

 ```bash
 export KLEIN_CONFIG=./path/your-config.yml
 ```

+## Key Components

+- NewsAPI: For populating the database with news data.
+- Requests & BeautifulSoup: For web scraping.
+- Selenium: For summarizing news content.
+(This free option avoids using memory-intensive transformers or paid services like ChatGPT.)

+## Database Management

+The database should be hosted in the cloud for optimal performance and accessibility.
+By having your database in the cloud, you ensure that updates and changes are seamless and can be managed directly from your local machine.
+This setup eliminates the need for long deployment times and allows for quicker updates and maintenance.

+### Advantages of Cloud Database:
+- Direct Updates: You can update the database directly from your local machine without needing to redeploy the entire application.
+- Efficiency: Reduces deployment times and ensures that changes are reflected immediately.
+- Accessibility: Provides easy access to the database from anywhere, facilitating remote management and updates.

-## Running MongoDB on Docker-compsoe
+## Running MongoDB with Docker Compose

-In Case you want to test the database locally, you can simplely execute the command below to create a mongodb container to test the application.
+To test the database locally, use Docker Compose to create a MongoDB container:

 ```bash
 docker-compose up --build
 ```

-P.S.
-Use the file config_example.yml as example to create your own config.yml, the information in the config.yml might not be in the repository.
+**Note**: Use config_example.yml as a template to create your own config.yml.
+The information in config.yml might not be included in the repository.

-## Starting with Django
+## Starting

 - 1-) Creating project:
 ```bash